2023 Best Value Visual & Performing Arts Master's Degree Schools in the Southeast Region

 Full Visual & Performing Arts at Arkansas State University - Main Campus Report

-With a ranking of #6, Morehead State University did quite well on this year’s best value schools for visual and performing arts students working on their master’s degree.
-Morehead State University is a medium-sized public school located in the remote town of Morehead.
+Morehead State University landed the #6 spot in the 2023 rankings for the best value master’s degree visual and performing arts programs.
+Morehead State University is a moderately-sized public school located in the remote town of Morehead.

 The average tuition and fees for an out-of-state graduate students at Morehead State University are $10,557 a year.

-With a ranking of #7, Mississippi College did quite well on this year’s best value schools for visual and performing arts students working on their master’s degree.
-Located in the suburb of Clinton, MC is a private not-for-profit school with a small student population.
+Mississippi College did quite well in this year’s ranking of the best places for visual and performing arts students to get a master’s degree.
+It came in at #7 on the list.
+Located in the large suburb of Clinton, MC is a private not-for-profit college with a small student population.

 The average tuition and fees for an out-of-state graduate students at MC are $12,796 a year.

-Full Visual & Performing Arts at The University of Tennessee - Chattanooga Report
+Read full report on Visual & Performing Arts at The University of Tennessee - Chattanooga

 Eastern Kentucky University came in at #10 in this year’s edition of the Best Value Visual & Performing Arts Master’s Degree Schools in the Southeast Region ranking.
-Located in the distant town of Richmond, Eastern is a public school with a large student population.
+Located in the distant town of Richmond, Eastern is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state graduate students at Lee University are $15,050 a year.